PLATELET AND LEUKOCYTE-INCREASING EFFECTS OF SYZYGIUM CUMINI (L.) SKEELS (MYRTACEAE) LEAVES IN A MURINE MODELHTML Full Text

 Reagents and Medical Supplies: All chemicals used, from extraction to phytochemical screening, were reagent grade and were purchased from ATR Trading system (Quezon City, Philippines).
 Blood collection tubes, syringes, needles gauge-27, and gavage tubings that were used for bioassay were purchased from Health Craft Medical Supply (Manila City, Philippines).

-Thereafter, the extract was weighed giving a 7.51 % yield.
-The extract was then stored in an amber-colored bottle and was kept at 4 ºC prior to succeeding experiments.
+After that, the extract was weighed giving a 7.51% yield.
+The extract was then stored in an amber-colored bottle and was kept at 4 ºC before succeeding experiments.

-The six rats that belonged in the same group were housed altogether in one plastic cage of 2 ft. length, 1.5 ft width, and 0.5 ft height and were identified by their markings on their tail.
-The rats were provided with conventional rodent chow pellets (Purina Mills Ltd., Philippines) and distilled water ad libitum and their bedding (rice hulls) was sterilized prior to use and was changed at least once a week.
-Before the bioassay at DOST-STD on the 2nd to 4th week of September 2017, the rats were acclimatized first for one week and were fasted overnight prior to this procedure.
+The six rats that belonged in the same group were housed all together in one plastic cage of 2 ft. length, 1.5 ft width, and 0.5 ft height and were identified by their markings on their tail.
+The rats were provided with conventional rodent chow pellets (Purina Mills Ltd., Philippines) and distilled water ad libitum and their bedding (rice hulls) was sterilized before use and was changed at least once a week.
+Before the bioassay at DOST-STD on the 2nd to 4th week of September 2017, the rats were acclimatized first for one week and were fasted overnight before this procedure.

-The twenty four (24) male Sprague-Dawley rats were divided into four groups (n = 6) namely: group I as negative control, group II as positive control or toxicant group, group III as treatment group no. 1, and group IV as treatment group no.2, in which hydroxyurea (Krabinex®, Korea United Pharma, Inc.) was used to induce depletion of platelet and leukocyte levels in all the groups.
-Depletion was observed after 24 h of Hydroxyurea administration, as performed also by Gammulle et al., 2012 14.
+The twenty-four (24) male Sprague-Dawley rats were divided into four groups (n = 6) namely: group I as negative control, group II as a positive control or toxicant group, group III as treatment group no. 1, and group IV as treatment group no.2, in which hydroxyurea (Krabinex®, Korea United Pharma, Inc.) was used to induce depletion of platelet and leukocyte levels in all the groups.
+Depletion was observed after 24 h of Hydroxyurea administration, as also performed by Gammulle et al., 2012 14.

 All animals received humane care, and the “Animal Welfare Act” of the Philippines was strictly observed.
-All throughout the bioassay, Tiletamine HCl + Zolazepam HCl (Zoletil®) 60 mg/kg (Virbac S.A.
-Laboratories, Philippines) as general anaesthetic was administered intramuscular before each blood extraction was performed.
-After the experiments, the animals were euthanized in a carbon dioxide chamber by the in-charge veterinarian of DOST and were disposed according to the protocols of the IACUC.
+Throughout the bioassay, Tiletamine HCl + Zolazepam HCl (Zoletil®) 60 mg/kg (Virbac S.A.
+Laboratories, Philippines) as the general anesthetic was administered intramuscularly before each blood extraction was performed.
+After the experiments, the animals were euthanized in a carbon dioxide chamber by the in-charge veterinarian of DOST and were disposed of according to the protocols of the IACUC.

-High Performance Liquid Chromatography: Catechin, rutin, and quercetin were used as standards as performed by Rohadi et al., 2017 13 with a few modifications.
+High-Performance Liquid Chromatography: Catechin, rutin, and quercetin were used as standards as performed by Rohadi et al., 2017 13 with a few modifications.
 Various concentrations of standards from Sigma Aldrich® were prepared from a stock solution.
-The wavelength for maximum absorption was 370 nm and the flow rate was maintained at 1 ml/min using HPLC instrument (Shimadzu™ LC-20AT/CBM-102).
+The wavelength for maximum absorption was 370 nm, and the flow rate was maintained at 1 ml/min using a HPLC instrument (Shimadzu™ LC-20AT/CBM-102).
 The plant sample was prepared using 2 mg dissolved in 10 ml HPLC grade methanol.
-The mixture was filtered and injected into HPLC column (Inertsil™ ODS-3V) using mobile phase of 75:25 methanol and distilled water at injection volume of 20 µl.
+The mixture was filtered and injected into the HPLC column (Inertsil™ ODS-3V) using a mobile phase of 75:25 methanol and distilled water at an injection volume of 20 µl.

 RESULTS AND DISCUSSION: